analogdevicesinc/ai8x-training/README.md

 ##### `pool_stride` (Optional)

 When performing a pooling operation, this key describes the pool stride.
-The pooling stride can be specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`.
+The pooling stride can be specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`, where both values must be identical.
 The default is `1` or `[1, 1]`.

 Example:
-	 `pool_stride: 2`
+	 `pool_stride: [2, 2]`

 ##### `in_channels` (Optional)